-Zagreb was once two towns, Gradec and Kaptol.
+Zagreb, the capital of Croatia, was once two towns, Gradec and Kaptol.
 The two were uneasy neighbors for centuries, divided only by a stream called the Medveščak until the two settlements merged into today's Gornji Grad and the city continued to expand into the fields below.

 The medieval settlement of Kaptol, which once surrounded and stretched north from the Cathedral, is the oldest district in Zagreb.
 The first written record of the town comes from the 17th century and tells us that King Ladislaus of Hungary made the town the seat of a bishop in 1094.